How to Master Restaurant Safety

 The U.S. Department of Labor has announced a Final Rule that would raise the minimum salary level necessary to qualify for the federal overtime exemption by a substantial margin — from $23,660 to $47,476.
 Implementation of this Rule, however, was temporarily blocked by a federal court and its fate is uncertain as it’s pending review on appeal.
 This gives restaurant employers several options when it comes to compensation and hiring: Keep salaries below the threshold and potentially incur overtime costs, raise employee salaries above the threshold, or limit workers’ hours, potentially by hiring more staff.

 Bear in mind that salary level alone is not sufficient to qualify an employee as “exempt” from overtime pay (e.g., the job functions generally must be exempt in nature), so be sure to check with your counsel to determine whether exempt classification is warranted.

+When managing your front of house and back of house employees, you’ll wan’t to have a thorough understanding of the minimum wage laws.
 The federal minimum wage is $7.25, but states — and even counties or cities, in some cases — often set their own minimum wage at a higher rate.
 Additionally, many states are planning to increase their minimum wage in the next few years.
 Make sure to familiarize yourself with any minimum wage plans in your state or city so you can determine how best to manage future increases through hiring and production.